lazyparser/gsoc2013/proposal.md

 # Implement Profile Guided Optimization in IonMonkey

+This is a draft version.
+Your comments are welcome!

 ## Abstract:
 The aim of the project is to implement a branch profiling module and improve IonMonkey optimizations by leveraging the information gathered from the profiling module.